go-task/task/docs/usage.md

 They are listed below in order of importance (e.g. most important first):

 - Variables declared in the task definition
-- Variables given while calling a task from another.
-  (See [Calling another task](#calling-another-task) above)
+- Variables given while calling a task from another (See [Calling another task](#calling-another-task) above)
-- Variables declared in the `vars:` option in the `Taskfile`
+- Global variables (those declared in the `vars:` option in the Taskfile)
-- Variables available in the `Taskvars.yml` file
 - Environment variables

 Example of sending parameters with environment variables: